Gradient

 Parameters#

-The parameters used to distribute the colours on the linear domain.
+The parameters used to distribute the colours on the scale.
 Each parameter has to be paired with a colour.

 Interpolation#